 I believe the hardest part of this new organizational plan will be to really let go and allow others to take responsibility.
 In the end I may feel a little less needed, but I think I’ll be okay.
 I know that in the long run this will decrease my stress levels and help my kids learn much needed skills and confidence.

-I’d like to send a shout-out to Josie Szatmari, Occupational Therapist with the North Halton Child and Youth Psychiatry Program for sharing her great ideas.
+I’d like to send a shout-out to Josie Szatmari, Occupational Therapist for sharing her great ideas.
 Do you have any to share with us?

 - Leave us a comment below